 Property Address: TMS # or PBL:

-•

 Property Owner: Phone #:

 Property Owner Email Address:

 Applicant: Phone #:

 Applicant's Mailing Address:

 City: State: Zip:

 Applicant's Email Address:

-Applicant's Relationship (Check all that apply): Owner ☐ Architect □ □ Re Builder Estate/B ☐ Other
+Applicant's Relationship (Check all that apply): Owner ☐ Architect □ □ Re Builder Estate/B □ Other

 Nature of Request (Check all that apply):

 ☐ Initial Construction □ Conceptual ☐ Preliminary □ Final

 ☐ Modification (Alteration/Addition) ☐ Repairs ☐ Repaint

 Statement of the proposed use of the property and/or proposed change or deviation from existing use:

-Project SOFT: Hontod M Unhonted Moss Hardaoo

-Project SQFT: Heated M ass: Unheated I Mass: Hardsca pe:
+Project SQFT: Heated M lass: Unheated 1 Mass: Hardsca pe:

 with Architectural Review Application described in the attached plans will be approval of the plans and will be com- commencement of construction.
 I und approved, I will be responsible for con- Daniel Island Town Center Checklist of items to be submitted ons.
-I anticipate that the proposed construction or modification to e commenced within months from receipt of notice of appleted within months from the date of derstand that, if the proposed construction or modification is completing the work within the time period specified in the ing with any conditions issued by the reviewing body.
-I UNDERSTAND AND ACKNOWLEDGE THAT NO WORK MAY COMMENCE PRIOR TO THE APPROVAL OF THE DANIEL ISLAND ARCHITECTURAL REVIEW BOARD AND THAT I WILL BE LIABLE FOR ALL COSTS NECESSARY TO BRING ANY NONCONFORMING WORK INTO COMPLIANCE WITH THE DECLARATION AND THE DESIGN GUIDELINES AND FOR SUCH OTHER PENALTIES AS PROVIDED IN THE DECLARATION AND THE DESIGN GUIDELINES.
-Please note that DIARB approve does not constitute as approval by the City of Charleston boards.
-DIARB approval of final plans is valid for 18 months.
-If you have any questions or need further information, you may contact me or my agent, representative, or contractor at the addresses and telephone numbers provided above.
-DATE: OWNER: By: Its:
+I anticipate that the proposed construction or modification e commenced within months from receipt of notice of appleted within months from the date of derstand that, if the proposed construction or modification is empleting the work within the time period specified in the ring with any conditions issued by the reviewing body.
+THE APPROVAL OF THE DANIEI THAT I WILL BE LIABLE FOR AI NONCONFORMING WORK INTO LEDGE THAT NO WORK MAY COMMENCE PRIOR TO LISLAND ARCHITECTURAL REVIEW BOARD AND LL COSTS NECESSARY TO BRING ANY COMPLIANCE WITH THE DECLARATION AND THE SUCH OTHER PENALTIES AS PROVIDED IN THE N GUIDELINES.
+Please note that DIARB approve doe DIARB approval of final plans is val s not constitute as approval by the City of Charleston boards. id for 18 months. • • • ther information, you may contact me or my agent, dresses and telephone numbers provided above.
+DATE: OWNER: By: Then Its: